Sonata-Sonatina Festival

 Repertoire Requirements

 • Entrants will play two movements from the same sonatina that must be contrasting in mood and tempo (i.e., movements 1 and 2 or 2 and 3.)
-Sonatinas must include a 2nd Movement.
+Sonatinas must include a 2nd movement.
 In the case of sonatinas with only two movements, the student shall play both movements.
 Entrants are not allowed to combine movements from two different Sonatinas.

 The following Sonatas will count as Sonatinas for this event due to shortness of length and complexity.
 Two contrasting movements are required.